kyhomelab/HP-Firmware-Update-Project/README.md

 ![Script2](https://imgur.com/jkOlSA0.jpg)

 > Ran the command with the BIOS password again and it seems to continue going through.
 Need to figure out why it stops when I remove the Bios password.

+After ~10 min the cmd terminal goes away
+- No prompt for restart
+- After restarting took ~2 min before anything displayed
+- But it is running through driver updates and installing